wavesoft/LiveQ/source/web/db-scheme.md

            name: '...',  //   The visible name for this parameter
           short: 'N01',  //   A short (iconic) name for this parameter
-           book: 'r-01', //   Reference ID for providing more explaination },
+           book: 'r-01', //   Reference ID for providing more explaination
+          group: '...'   //   The group name where this parameter belongs },
          corr: {         // Correlation information
             obs: [       // Correlation to objservables